jeapostrophe/reach-examples/cmd-and-web/readme.md

 ## Prerequisites

 1. The Reach script (`reach`) is installed on your computer.
 You know how to run the script (e.g. `~/reach/reach`).
-1. For the webpage version, your Node.js version is at least `v16.3.0`, the AlgoSigner extension with at least two TestNet accounts is present in your browser.
+1. For the webpage version, your Node.js version is at least `v16.3.0`, and the AlgoSigner extension with at least two TestNet accounts is present in your browser.

 ## Installation